needle-mirror/com.unity.remote-config-runtime/Documentation~/Environments.md

 - A project can have a maximum of 10 environments
 - Environment names must be unique
 - The `development` environment name is reserved, and cannot be created by users for users of `Remote Config SDK Version` <= `@1.1.x`
 - The `production` environment name is reserved, and it is the default environment.
-If an EnvironmentID is NOT specified in the request the environment `production` will be served.
+If an environmentID is NOT specified in the request the environment `production` will be served.

 ## Working with environments
 The [Web Dashboard](http://dashboard.unity3d.com/remote-config) lets you create, edit, and delete environments.
 This functionality is also available in the [REST APIs](RESTAPI.md).